abstools/abstools/website/src/site/sphinx/index.rst

-ABS is a language for Abstract Behavioral Specification, which combines implementation-level specifications with verifiability, high-level design with executablity, and formal semantics with practical usability.
+ABS is a language for Abstract Behavioral Specification, which combines implementation-level specifications with verifiability, high-level design with executability, and formal semantics with practical usability.
 ABS is a concurrent, object-oriented, modeling language that features functional data-types.